 To sharpen the definition, I need to clarify two things which are not included in "sales":

+- The person in your office who processes incoming orders from customers is not a sales guy.
 Yes, he deals with "sales" in the accounting sense, but I refer to this job function as "customer service".

 Working with a Sales Guy

 It is quite common for people in other job functions to have some resentment of the sales guy because of these commissions.
 For example, the lead architect who designed your product will be wondering why the sales guy gets a cut of every sale when she does not.
 Is the sales guy more valuable than the person who actually created the product?